 Natural enemies: Experiments have shown that about 85% of caterpillars fall victim to natural enemies, which include parasitic flies, wasps, fungi and viruses.
-Such agents are present in all cane fields, and their numbers build-up rapidly when an outbreak of a suitable host insect (such as the trash caterpillar) occurs.
+Such agents are present in all cane fields, and their numbers build up rapidly when an outbreak of a suitable host insect (such as the trash caterpillar) occurs.
 If such agents were not present, the trash caterpillar would be a far more serious pest than it is.

-Insecticide: Early stages of infestation are difficult to spot and by the time heavy damage is noted, insecticide applications may do more harm than good.
-Insecticides will kill those caterpillars that encounter it, but it will also kill predatory and parasitic insects.
+Insecticide: Early stages of infestation are difficult to spot and, by the time heavy damage is noted, insecticide application may do more harm than good.
+Insecticide will kill those few caterpillars that come into contact with it, but it will also kill predatory and parasitic insects.
+In field experiments it was found that any one of four insecticides tested gave some measure of control where contact was made, but that the operation was impractical for several reasons.
 Trash caterpillar is a difficult target.
 By day it is well protected by the trash blanket, and the application of insecticide by night, although possibly effective, is inconvenient to implement.

-No insecticide is registered for trash caterpillar control and insecticide applications are not recommended for fear of exacerbating the problem by killing natural enemies.
+No insecticide is registered for trash caterpillar control, but where satisfactory contact is made any common insecticide should kill them.
+However, insecticide application is not recommended for fear of exacerbating the problem by killing natural enemies.

 Although of common and regular recurrence, trash caterpillar is rarely a serious pest.
 The agronomic benefits of trashing generally outweigh the caterpillar hazard which may result.